Raja2591/Modelling-the-Holstein-Hamiltonian-/README.md

 What is included in the code?

 This was my first project after joining Dr. Spano's group; where I had to model the Holstein Hamiltonian for polarons using a multiparticle basis set.
 The details of multiparticle basis set and the theory can be found in the references mentioned below.
-I have tried to explain every subroutine in the powerpoint which will be uploaded soon.
+I have given a short explanation about the model and the subroutines that has been used in the code in the powerpoint which will be uploaded soon.